Soul Surfer (film): Plot

-In 2003, 13-year-old Bethany Hamilton lives in Kauai, Hawaii with her parents Tom and Cheri, and two older brothers, Noah and Timmy.
-All are surfers, but she and her best friend Alana Blanchard have grown up with a passion for the sport and have competed together most of their childhood.
+In the year 2003, 13-year-old Bethany Hamilton lives in Kauai, Hawaii with her parents Tom and Cheri, and two older brothers, Noah and Timmy.
+All are surfers, but she and her best friend, Alana Blanchard, have grown up with a passion for the sport and have competed together most of their childhood.

-When Bethany and Alana place first and third respectively at a competition, their church youth ministry leader, Sarah Hill, is disappointed Bethany and Alana have to withdraw from a planned mission trip to Mexico in order to train for the Hawaiian Island Regionals contest.
-On Halloween, Tom goes to the hospital for knee surgery, and the girls go surfing with Alana's father Holt and brother Byron.
+When Bethany and Alana place first and third respectively at a competition; they become sponsored by Rip Curl who offers them a photo shoot.
+Both drop out of a church mission trip to Mexico in order to train for the next contest, much to the dismay of their youth leader Sarah Hill.
+On Halloween, Tom goes to the hospital for a knee surgery, while the girls go surfing with Alana's father Holt and brother Byron.
 As Bethany dangles her left arm in the water while she is talking to Alana, a tiger shark unexpectedly attacks and bites off her left arm just below the shoulder.
-Holt, Alana, and Byron get her out of the water where Holt makes a tourniquet out of his swimshirt to put on her while Byron calls 911 as Cheri is also informed.
+Holt, Alana, and Byron get her out of the water where Holt makes a tourniquet out of his swimshirt to put on her while Byron calls 911 and her mother Cheri.
 An ambulance meets them on the way to the hospital.
 Just before starting Tom's knee surgery, Dr. David Rovinsky is called to the emergency room to treat Bethany.
+She replaces her father in the operating room.
 Besides losing her left arm, she also lost over 60% of her blood and Dr. Rovinsky calls her survival a miracle.

-The onslaught of paparazzi also proves to be a great strain on her family and their privacy.
-The Hamiltons are grateful to Holt for his quick and active thinking and decisive action that saved her life.
+The onslaught of paparazzi also proves to be a great strain on the Hamilton family and their privacy.
+The family is deeply grateful to Holt for his quick thinking and decisive action that saved Bethany's life.
 Her injury prevents her from participating in the Rip Curl photo shoots, but she wishes Alana well.

-Local fisherman eventually catch and kill the same shark that bit Bethany's arm off, much to Tom's satisfaction when he tests the size of its mouth with the bite size on Bethany's surfboard.
+Local fisherman eventually catches and kills the same shark that bit Bethany's arm off, much to Tom's satisfaction when he tests the size of its mouth with the bite size on Bethany's surfboard.

 Bethany perseveres and after a recuperation period, gets back in the water, and learns to surf with one arm.
 Inside Edition offers to provide a prosthetic one that is cosmetically perfect and has bendable joints, in exchange for an interview.
 She rejects it when she learns it will not help her surf as it is not weight bearing, as a result of the size of her arm stump.